-Hampton Pearson is CNBC's Washington, D.C., reporter, covering economic, financial and political news from the nation's capital.
-Since joining CNBC in the summer of 1995, Pearson has reported extensively on the Microsoft anti-trust trial, provided the first live reports of the Capital Hill shooting of two police officers and provided in-depth coverage of the nationwide United Parcel Service strike.
-In addition, Pearson regularly reports on the White House, Congress, Federal Reserve and a host of legislative and regulatory issues of vital concern to CNBC viewers.
+Hampton Pearson is CNBC's Washington, D.C., reporter covering economic, financial and political news from the nation's capital.
+Since joining CNBC in the summer of 1995, Pearson has reported extensively on the Microsoft anti-trust trial, provided the first live reports of the Capital Hill shooting of two police officers and had in-depth coverage of the nationwide United Parcel Service strike.
+In addition, Pearson regularly reports on the White House, Congress, the Federal Reserve, and a host of legislative and regulatory issues of vital concern to CNBC viewers.

 Prior to joining CNBC, Pearson was chief political reporter for WBZ-TV in Boston from 1987 to 1995, covering local, state and national politics, as well as world events.
 Additionally, he has been a reporter/producer for the Washington bureau of CBS News and reporter/bureau chief for KRON-TV, San Francisco, where he won a local Emmy Award for Best News Feature in 1984.
 Pearson has also been a weekend anchor in Milwaukee and San Francisco.
 He has been covering key presidential news events, including campaigns, inaugurations and summit meetings since 1976.